lightly-ai/lightly/docs/source/getting_started/active_learning.rst

-As the web-app allows viewing the active learning scores in the embedding view, there are usecases where only active learning scores should be uploaded to the web-app, but without performing a sampling.
+As the web-app allows viewing the active learning scores in the embedding view, there are usecases where only active learning scores should be uploaded to the web-app, but without performing a selection.
 This is also easily possible:

 .. code-block:: Python